How to Create a Food Delivery App In 2026 : A Complete Development Guide

 3.2.6.
 Beta Launch

-Once your app is stable and working end-to-end, It's time to go live with your app, but not all at once.
+Once your app is stable across all flows, it's time to go live with your app, but not all at once.
 Do a controlled launch

 • Choose a specific area (e.g., one city or part of town)